 But victory belongs to the Lord. – Proverbs 21:31

-Note that preparing also includes diligently and carefully studying the Word of God, thoughtful prayer, seeking Godly wisdom and worshiping the Lord with a thankful heart — regardless of the outcome.
+Note that preparing also includes diligently and carefully studying the Word of God, thoughtful prayer, seeking Godly wisdom, and worshiping the Lord with a thankful heart — regardless of the outcome.
 God deserves and demands our very best.
-And when you have done everything you possibly can to prepare for the task, job or situation at hand (this may also include making sure others are trained and properly prepared), you trust in the Lord – for the final outcome (victory) now rests with Him according to His will.
-When you’ve done this, you will find that the peace of God will come over you, knowing you’ve done your very best to prepare as a wise child of God.
+And when you have done everything you possibly can to prepare for the task, job, or situation at hand (this may also include making sure others are trained and properly prepared), you trust in the Lord – for the final outcome (victory) now rests with Him according to His will.
+When you’ve done this, you will find that “the peace of God” will come over you, knowing you’ve done your very best to prepare as a wise “child of God.”

-Always remember that Christ is right now this very minute ruling, large and in charge in His kingdom, “seated at the right hand of the Father” in heaven.
+Always remember that Christ is right now this very minute ruling large and in charge in His kingdom, “seated at the right hand of the Father” in heaven.
 He sees you and He sees everything that happens to you.
-In fact, He sees everything that happens, past, present and future.
+In fact, He sees everything that happens, past, present, and future.
 He knows all.
 Nothing surprises Him.
 Nothing sneaks past Him.
 He promises that all things work together for your good and the collective good of all those who love Him and call on His name.

 And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose.
 For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified. – Romans 8:28-30

 He will never forget you or forsake you.
 Nothing happens to a Christian that He doesn’t fully know about.
 Ever.
-For a Christian, there is no such thing as luck (good or bad), coincidences or “good (or bad) fortune.”
+For a Christian, there is no such thing as luck (good or bad), coincidences, or “good (or bad) fortune.”
 Now I’m the first to admit that it’s not always easy to understand the “why” of many things that happen in this fallen world, but always remember that you are in His loving care!
-His nature is perfect holiness, love, mercy and grace.
-Trust in His nature with confidence, joy and hope.
+His nature is perfect holiness, love, mercy, and grace.
+Trust in His nature with confidence, joy, and hope.

-And finally, the ultimate peace for a Christian is firmly believing that Jesus will once again come and get all who call on His name to be with Him in heaven forevermore, where there is no more sin, suffering or death – that He will raise all of His own up to eternal life on the last Day.
-He is with us until “the very end of this [gospel/church] age”!
+And finally, the ultimate peace for a Christian is firmly believing that Jesus will once again come and get all who call on His name to be with Him in heaven forevermore, where there is no more sin, suffering, or death – that He will raise all of His own up to eternal life on the last Day.
+He is with us to “the very end of this [gospel/church] age”!
 Do you trust fully in what the Bible (and Jesus) has said?
 He went ahead to make a place for you, as He says “so that where I am, there you also will be”!
 When He returns, He will “raise them [you, all who are in Christ] up at the last day.”